Water Data Blog Introduction

 - Get more in-depth than Twitter, but share faster than apps & websites

 Prior to 2018, a similar project from the former USGS Office of Water Information existed at owi.usgs.gov/blog .
-Today, the Water Data for the Nation blog is curated by the USGS Water Mission Area Integrated Information Dissemination Division.
+Today, the Water Data Blog is curated by the USGS Water Mission Area Integrated Information Dissemination Division.
 Feedback on the blog can be directed here .

 What we post about